GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/customize-install/index.md

 You can use the `userChoice` property to determine if the user installed your app from within your user interface.
-But, if the user installs your PWA from the address bar, or other browser component, `userChoice` won’t help.
+But, if the user installs your PWA from the address bar, or other browser component, `userChoice` won't help.
 Instead, you should listen for the `appinstalled` event.
 It is fired whenever your PWA is installed, no matter what mechanism is used to install your PWA.